GrindCrusher/wise-software-docs-storage/mobile/00-customers/02-billing.md

 ![](https://wiselibrary.blob.core.windows.net/docs/Mobile/SaveButton.png)

+* Note that if you have Low Stock alerts enabled you will receive an email alert if the item type is set to stock and meets the low stock requirements.

 # Deleting a line item
 If the invoice has no payment applied to it it may be editied.
 Left swiping an item will display the delete button.